zoeyzyhu/pydisort/README.md

 Not sure where to start?
 Join our discord and we will help you get started!

 <a href="https://discord.gg/ZKBZg5K2"><img src="img/discord.png" width="150"/></a> &nbsp;&nbsp; <a target="_blank" href="https://bmc.link/zoeyzyhu"><img src="img/bmc.png" alt="Buy me a coffee" width="150"/></a>

+---

+There are three formal components in this repo:

+- `cdisort_patches`
+- `cppdisort`
+- `pydisort`

+The `cdisort_patches` contains the original `cdisort` library (v2.1.3) by Timothy E. Dowling, plus some patch files containing modifications made by [Cheng Li](https://chengcli.io/).
+Different from `cdisort`, which uses `Makefile` to build the library, we modified the configuration and adapted a `CMake`-built approach.
+For detailed changes, please see the `README.md` file in the `cdisort_patches` .

+The `cppdisort` provides a C++ wrapper for the "cdisort" library, allowing easy access to its functionality from C++ code.
+We use toml++ for configuration management, allowing users to specify various parameters in the TOML configuration file.
+The updated implementation ensures compatibility with modern C++ standards and incorporates bug fixes and enhancements compared to the original cdisort library.
+For detailed changes, please see the `README.md` file in the `cppdisort` .

+The `pydisort` builds a Python library that provides a Pythonic interface to the cppdisort library.
+It serves as a bridge between the C++ implementation of cppdisort and the Python programming language, enabling users to leverage the power of cppdisort within their Python applications.
+For detailed changes, please see the `README.md` file in the `pydisort` .